michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.5.4 - 02/11/2021 =
+- Fixed a bug that the `associate_id` direct unit argument did not take effect, which started from v4.5.0.
+- Fixed a bug that an Associate ID input value was lost when creating category units, which started from v4.5.0.
+- Fixed a bug that the `Item Format` unit option was not saved properly, which started from v4.5.3.

 = 4.5.3 - 01/31/2021 =
 - Added the `Creating Units` option under the `Access Rights` section of the `Misc` tab which lets the user set a user role to allow creating units.